spadmanaban25/cse15l-lab-report/Week-6-Lab-Report.md

-# CSE15L Week 6 Lab Report: Streamlining ssh Configuration
+# CSE15L Week 6 Lab Report: Streamlining SSH Configuration

 In this lab report, I will be creating a configuration file called config that is located in the .ssh file of my local drive.
 Below are screenshots of how I created the file and using this to log in via ssh and copy and